ytiurin/inlinescriptloader/README.md

 **scriptsLoadedHandler**

 Function to execute when all scripts are loaded.
+Function recieve the result of the last executed script as an argument.

 #### Possible options